bryntum/chronograph/README.md

 Connect
 =======

 We welcome all feedback.
-Please tell us what works well in ChronoGraph, what causes troubles and what else features you would like to see in it.
+Please tell us what works well in ChronoGraph, what causes troubles and what other features you would like to see in it.

 Post at the [forum](https://bryntum.com/forum/CHRONOGRAPH)